 Coastal desalination plants mix their RO concentrate with seawater.
 That mixing might be used to produce energy using Statkraft’s process.
 Once again check out their designs.
 As well their membrane issues are similar.

-Explore posts in the same categories: Water Desalination Research and Development
+Water Desalination Research and Development